MicrosoftDocs/architecture-center/docs/guide/security/customer-it-environment-threats-content.md

 Malicious actors (sometimes referred to as "hackers") can be an individual or a group of people that performs malicious acts against a person or organization by causing harm to the cyber realm of computers, devices, systems, and network of companies to compromise or steal valuable information using threats like malware or brute force attacks.

 In this document, we will see a way to map those threats against your IT environment so that you may plan for your security strategy with Microsoft security services.
 The good news is that you don't need to start that threat map from scratch.
-Mitre Att&ck matrix is a great solution to help you on that matter.
+MITRE ATT&CK matrix is a great solution to help you on that matter.

-Mitre Att&ck is a global knowledge database that maps threats based on the tactics and techniques observed in the real world.
-Mitre catalogs every threat available and discovers many details of how those threats work and how you may defend against them.
+MITRE ATT&CK is a global knowledge database that maps threats based on the tactics and techniques observed in the real world.
+MITRE catalogs every threat available and discovers many details of how those threats work and how you may defend against them.
 It is a public service that you may access through this link [MITRE ATT&CK®](https://attack.mitre.org/).

 This document uses a small subset of those threats (the bottom part of the diagram) to present you with an example of how you could map threats against your business IT environment.